Taye06/LITA/README.md

 3. For Data Visualization
 - SQL - Structured Query Language for Querying of Data
 - GitHub for Portfolio Building

-  ###Data Cleaning and Preparations
+### Data cleaning and Preparations
   In the initial phase of the Data cleaning and Preparations, we perform the following action;
-  1.Data loading and inspection
+  1. Data loading and inspection
-  2.Handling missing variables
+  2. Handling missing variables
   3. Data cleaning and formatting

+  ### Exploratory Data Analysis
+  EDA involved the exploring of the Data to answer some questions about the Data such as;
+  - What is the overall sales trend
+  - Which product are top sellers
+  - What are the products on peak sales?